-Pledges receivable are recognized as revenues or gains in the period received as assets.
+Pledges receivable are recognized as revenues in the period received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met (see Note 2).

 The Conservancy reports gifts of land, buildings, and equipment as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used, and gifts of cash or other assets that must be used to acquire long-lived assets, are reported as restricted support.
-Absent explicit donor stipulations about how long those long-lived assets must be maintained, the Conservancy reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
+Absent explicit donor stipulations about how long those long-lived assets must be maintained, the Conservancy considers donor restrictions to have expired when the donated or acquired long-lived assets are placed in service.

-Memberships and Admissions
+Memberships, Admissions and Sales